How many Bengali films have been screened each year since 2019, state government asks cinema halls

 In an order dated April 4, the state’s information and cultural affairs department asked the multiplexes and single-screen cinema hall owners to submit the report by April 30.

 Cinema halls in the state have to screen at least one Bengali movie during the prime time for a minimum of 120 days a year, according to a 2018 notification by the state government.
-Prime times slots are between 12 pm and 9 pm.
+Prime time slots are between 12 pm and 9 pm.

 Bengali films have not been getting enough screen time in multiplexes after several single-screen theatres were closed in the state, according to The Millennium Post.